stephcpalmer/Chinese-Movie-IMDb-reviews/index.md

                       [(0.1,counts[0]),(0.2,counts[1]),(0.3,counts[2]),(0.4,counts[3]),(0.5,counts[4]),(0.6,counts[5]),
                        (0.7,counts[6]),(0.8,counts[7]),(0.9,counts[8]),(1.0,counts[9])],columns=['Evaluated_User_Rating','Count'])
 ```
-To create the bar chart, I had to import plotly and using their built-in express, creating figures is very simple.
+To create the bar chart, I had to import Plotly and using their built-in express, creating figures is very simple.
 I used the data frame formed previously as the source of the data for the figure, and by referencing the column names I was able to set my axes accordingly.
-I updated the x axis to show all the different levels of ratings instead of having the default few labelled.
+I updated the x axis to show all the distinct levels of ratings instead of having the default few labelled.
 I also made a few other stylistic choices such as manipulating the lines and tick marks of the axes.
 ```python
 import plotly.express as px